LittleBigProgrammers/PatchworkVita/README.md

 [Original Patchwork Devs](https://github.com/HugeSpaceship/Patchwork) For making the original Patchwork this is based on!

+## Original Credits

+These credits are NOT 100% for this project.

 [jvyden](https://github.com/jvyden) For helping me get set up with the SDK, providing emotional support, and testing.

 [jackcaver](https://github.com/jackcaver) For helping to test HEN, and for figuring out a race condition with SPRX loading.